Study English in Canada

 Vancouver rarely has temperatures below freezing, but if you are joining our program in the winter, come prepared for cooler temperatures.
 On average, we only have 4.5 days a year with temperatures staying below freezing.
 If you are joining us in the summer, bring your bathing suit and sandals!

-There are five public universities in the Greater Vancouver area, the largest being the University of British Columbia (UBC) and Simon Fraser University (SFU), with a combined enrollment of more than 80,000 undergraduates, graduates, and professional students in 2008.
+There are five public universities in the Greater Vancouver area, the largest being the University of British Columbia (UBC) and Simon Fraser University (SFU).
 In 2006, UBC was ranked 27th best university in the world by Newsweek magazine, and SFU ranked as the best comprehensive university in Canada by Maclean's University Rankings in 2009.
 The other public universities are Capilano University, the Emily Carr University of Art and Design, and Kwantlen Polytechnic University.

 Vancouver has been ranked one of the most livable cities in the world for more than a decade.
-As of 2010, Vancouver has been ranked as having the 5th highest quality of living of any city on Earth.
-Forbes has also ranked Vancouver as the tenth cleanest city in the world.
+Vancouver regularly ranks in the world's top 5 cities for quality of living.
+Forbes also ranked Vancouver as the 1oth cleanest city in the world.

 Recreation & Sports